+Is peanut butter keto?
 Can you eat peanut butter on the keto diet?
-We’re breaking down peanut butter nutrition facts and answering the most common questions about peanut butter and low carb diets to decide if peanut butter is keto-friendly or not.
+We’re breaking down peanut butter nutrition facts and answering the most common questions about peanut butter and low carb diets.

 I’m not a big snacker, but sometimes when I’m on a strict phase of a low carb diet (especially in the beginning), I’ll find myself feeling hungry an hour or so after a meal.

 Now, whether I’m truly hungry or simply dealing with cravings is another matter.
 The problem is that I feel hungry and if left unchecked that can quickly move into the “hangry” phase.

 In college I did the Adkins Diet off and on for a couple years.
 Then I found the South Beach Diet and dedicatedly followed it for the next few years – I loved it!

 While on the South Beach Diet, one of my go-to snacks was a spoonful of peanut butter because it’s low in sugar and high in protein and fat.
 It’s super satisfying and something that requires zero prep or cook time.

 Why Peanut Butter is a Popular Choice on Low Carb Diets: